Dutch investigative journalist Peter R. de Vries dies | DW | 15.07.2021

 The 64-year-old reporter covered the underground world of organized crime in the Netherlands.

-The attack on de Vries has angered European leaders and press freedom advocates.
+The attack on de Vries angered European leaders and press freedom advocates.

 Two suspects have been arrested so far in connection to the shooting.
 De Vries had previously received death threats due to his reporting.